 To what extent does downward nominal wage rigidity (DNWR) raise the unemployment rate during periods of low inflation or deflation?
-To answer this question, we simulate the impact on the full-time male unemployment rate in Japan, by incorporating the DNWR of full-time male employees as estimated by Kuroda and Yamamoto (2003b) into the general equilibrium model of Akerlof, Dickens and Perry (1996).
-The simulation results show the followings.
+To answer this question, we simulate the impact on the male unemployment rate in Japan, by incorporating the DNWR of fulltime male employees as estimated by Kuroda and Yamamoto (2003b) into the general equilibrium model of Akerlof et al. (1996).
+The simulation results show the following.
 First, the DNWR estimated by Kuroda and Yamamoto (2003b) with Japanese longitudinal data from 1993-98 has a minor impact on the unemployment rate compared with the case of perfect DNWR.
 Nevertheless, this impact is not trivial in the sense that it raises the unemployment rate by as much as 1.8 percentage points under the baseline parameters adopted in this paper.
 Second, regarding the relationship with the rate of inflation, DNWR does not cause unemployment as long as the inflation rate is approximately 2.4 percent or higher, whereas its effects tend to increase gradually as the inflation rate falls below 2.4 percent.
 When inflation is below approximately 1 percent, however, the marginal increase in unemployment attributable to DNWR is small since DNWR is moderated by the adjustments to bonuses and extensive wage cuts observed in our Japanese data sets.
 Instead, under these conditions, it is the additional unemployment brought by labor market distortions that becomes the issue.

-Keywords: Downward nominal wage rigidity; Unemployment rate; Inflation rate; Monetary policy; General equilibrium model with downward nominal wage rigidity JEL classification: E24, E50, J64
+Keywords: Downward nominal wage rigidity; Unemployment rate; Inflation rate; Monetary policy; General equilibrium model with downward nominal wage rigidity

+JEL Classification: E24, E50, J64

-[†] Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: sachiko.kuroda@boj.or.jp)
+Sachiko Kuroda: Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: sachiko.kuroda@boj.or.jp)

-^{} Associate Director and Economist, Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: isamu.yamamoto@boj.or.jp)
+Isamu Yamamoto: Associate Director and Economist, Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: isamu.yamamoto@boj.or.jp)

-We would like to thank Professors Souichi Ohta (Nagoya University), Terukazu Suruga (Osaka Prefecture University), Kazuhiro Yuuki (Kyoto University) and participants of the seminars at the Kansai Institute for Social and Economic Research, Keio University, the CIRJE/TCER Macro Conference, the annual meeting of Japanese Economic Association, as well as Messrs.
-Koichiro Kamata (Bank of Japan, Research and Statistics Department), Takeshi Kimura (Bank of Japan, Policy Planning Office), Toshitaka Sekine (Bank of Japan, Research and Statistics Department) and the staff at the Institute for Monetary and Economic Studies (IMES) for their valuable comments.
-The views expressed in this paper are solely those of the authors, and do not necessarily represent the views of the Bank of Japan or the IMES.
+We would like to thank Professors George A. Akerlof (University of California, Berkeley), Souichi Ohta (Nagoya University), Terukazu Suruga (Osaka Prefecture University), Janet L. Yellen (University of California, Berkeley), and Kazuhiro Yuuki (Kyoto University), and participants of the seminars at the Kansai Institute for Social and Economic Research, Keio University, the CIRJE/TCER Macro Conference, and the annual meeting of the Japanese Economic Association, as well as Messrs.
+Koichiro Kamada (Bank of Japan, Research and Statistics Department), Takeshi Kimura (Bank of Japan, Policy Planning Office), Toshitaka Sekine (Bank of Japan, Research and Statistics Department) and the staff at the Institute for Monetary and Economic Studies (IMES) for their valuable comments.
+The views expressed in this paper are solely those of the authors, and do not necessarily represent the views of the Bank of Japan or IMES.